 Editor’s Note: This blog was originally published on July 29, 2016.
 It has been updated to include additional information and examples.

 For thousands of years people have gathered around the fire.
 There’s something in all of us that is attracted to the warmth of that orange glow on cool evenings.
 It’s the relaxing atmosphere that the soft light of outdoor fireplaces or fire pits add to any outdoor setting.
 In fact, the “American Society of Landscape Architects (ASLA)” has published interesting findings.
 In the design of outdoor spaces, fire pits or fireplaces are the #1 feature requested by clients.

-An outdoor fireplace will increase the value of your home and the amount of time you can enjoy the outdoors.
-Your fire feature will extend the days into the evenings and lengthen the seasons.
+A custom outdoor fireplace will increase the value of your home and the amount of time you can enjoy the outdoors.
+Your landscape fire feature will extend the days into the evenings and lengthen the seasons.
 From the early spring into the fall, you will be able to enjoy every moment of your time outside.

-There are many things to consider when designing a fire element in your landscape.
+There are many things to consider when designing a fire element in your landscaping layout.
 Here are a few thoughts and considerations that will help you determine what kind of fire feature is in your future.

 What is the Purpose of Your Installation?

-Choosing between a fire pit or fireplace is highly dependent on your reason for wanting a fire element.
+Choosing between a fire pit or fireplace is highly dependent on your reason for wanting a fire element in your backyard.
 If you are looking for a source of heat, a fireplace will be more your style.
 Fireplaces put off a strong heat in one direction, making it a great installation for quiet contemplation outside, in any weather.
 But, if you need a space to share with a large group, a fire pit offers more space for entertainment and conversation.
 While a fire pit doesn’t give off as much heat, the heat is accessible around the entire installation.
 That leaves the question, are you looking for group fun or a cozy spot with outdoor heat?